Matthew

 "Give me oil in my lamp keep me burning, burning, burning.... give me oil in my lamp I pray..... keep me burning till the break of day."

 Scratch any believer and under their skin you will find an eternal fear.
 When the day of judgment comes, will we have the good oil, or enough of the good oil, to see us through that day?
 Could we run out of oil and be left behind?
 So, what is the oil?
-Is it faithfulness to Christ, godly living, faith in Christ, the gift of the Holy Spirit, baptism, the grace of God.....?
+We probably shouldn't be asking the question because the parable isn't about oil, but anyway, choruses are choruses!
+Is it faithfulness to Christ's teaching, godly living, faith in Christ, the gift of the Holy Spirit, baptism, the grace of God.....?

 When interpreting these types of parables we are better off if we don't try to identify the different elements.
 We should just look for the main thrust of the parable.
 God's eternal reign in Jesus has burst in upon and life as we know it is rushing to its climax.
-Our response, of course, to this reality, is to put our faith in Jesus.
+In response to this reality we must put our faith in Jesus.
 But as day merges into day, that faith can fade, such that in the end many will find themselves outside of the heavenly feast.
 So Jesus warns us, "stay awake" - "keep your faith alive."
-Day-by-day let us renew our faith in Jesus, hold firmly to him, never let him go.
+Day-by-day let us renew our faith in Jesus, hold firmly to him and never let go.

 Discussion